aanandbajaj/RPG-Excel/README.md

 ## Technical Details
-This is an RPG Game made in Excel using VBA for a school project.
+This is an RPG Game made in Excel using VBA.

 ### What is an RPG Game?
 Role-Playing Games (RPGs) are games in which players assume the roles of characters in a fictional setting.